Heritage High School (Leesburg, Virginia): History

 Heritage opened in 2002 for the eastern Leesburg community, feeding most of its students from Stone Bridge High School and the rest from Loudoun County High School.
 It was originally expected that Simpson's 8th graders would feed into Heritage, but instead, boundary lines were drawn to have Harper Park Middle School feed into Heritage.
 The lines were drawn and are still drawn to the point where students who live in communities adjacent to Heritage do not go there for high school and instead go to Loudoun County High.

 Like other new high schools that opened in Loudoun County before it, such as Stone Bridge and Potomac Falls, Heritage opened without a senior class, and juniors were allowed to choose which school they wanted to graduate from.
 Most Heritage students came from the Stone Bridge attendance area, and many rising juniors (Class of 2004) at Stone Bridge chose to stay there rather than go to Heritage.
 This was somewhat understandable because Leesburg students at Stone Bridge in the class of 2004 attended J.L.
 Simpson Middle School for 6th and 7th grade (1997–1999); went to a brand new Harper Park Middle School for 8th grade (1999–2000); went to a brand new Stone Bridge for their first two years of high school (2000–2002); and then were expected to go to another new school for their last two years.
 Constant boundary adjustments may have contributed to the large number of rising juniors who wished to remain at Stone Bridge.
 Consequently, the junior class at Heritage was only about 110 members, rather than about 250 if all juniors were required to go to the new school.
-In 2010, Heritage switch some of its students to Tuscarora High School in order to alleviate overcrowding.
+In 2010, Heritage switched some of its students to Tuscarora High School in order to alleviate overcrowding.

 Of the 312 students in the graduating class of 2006, 112 received the governor's seal on an Advanced Studies diploma, one of the highest academic honors offered by the Commonwealth of Virginia.
 Like other Loudoun County high schools, Heritage participates in the Advanced Placement program and offers numerous AP courses.